 Each sub-step is small enough to fit without hitting whatever the failure mode is.

-Step 6: For tool hangs, run the troublesome tool manually first
+Step 6: For tool hangs, run the troublesome tool yourself first

-If pnpm test keeps hanging when Claude runs it, run it yourself in a separate terminal first.
-Once it’s started + completed cleanly, tell Claude to skip running it and just use the result.
+If pnpm test keeps hanging when Claude runs it, run it yourself in a separate terminal.
+Once it has started and completed cleanly, tell Claude to skip running it and use the result instead:

 I just ran `pnpm test` and it produced the output below.